wcygan/docker-to-kubernetes-example/documentation/testing.md

 }
 ```

 This command requires you to specify the proto file.
+It's codified in [ping.sh](../scripts/ping.sh).

 ## Port Forwarding